mah0001/metadata-editor-docs-v2/quick_start_geographic.md

 In this example, we will document a geographic dataset extracted from the Humanitarian Data Exchange (HDX) website.
 This dataset provides an outline of camps of Rohingya refugees in Cox's Bazar, Bangladesh.
 The only file you need to reproduce this Quick-Start example is the image file *.../image/HDX_BGD_camps_thumbnail.jpg* (feel free to use any another PNG or JPG image file of your choice).

-**Step 1: Create a new project and add a thumbnail**
+## Step 1: Create a new project and add a thumbnail

 To begin, open the Metadata Editor link and log in with your username and password.
 The "My projects" page will be displayed, showing all projects you have previously created and those that have been shared with you by others, if any.
 If you are using the application for the first time and no project has been shared with you by other users of the Metadata Editor, the project list will be empty.

 ![image](img/ME_UG_v1-0-0_quick_start_geographic_project_page.png)

-Click on "CREATE NEW PROJECT" and select "Geospatial" when prompted to indicate the type of resource you will be documenting.
+Click on `CREATE NEW PROJECT` and select "Geospatial" when prompted to indicate the type of resource you will be documenting.

 ![image](img/ME_UG_v1-0-0_quick_start_document_create_project_types.png)